sabinahofmann/homebank-gtk-app/README.md

 By default two exemplary account confirguations are generated.
-One of them is for the germany credit bank DKB account.
-The other account is for the bank IngDiBa.
+One of them is for the germany credit bank DKB account and the other is for the bank Ing.
 Both accounts can be modified or deleted at any time.

 ### Requirements